rohithr0360/BlueWatch-AI/README.md

 ## Deployment

-BlueWatch is deployed on the EC2 hosting platform, ensuring reliable access and scalability for users worldwide.
+In our AI model, deployment with EC2 (Amazon Elastic Compute Cloud) plays a pivotal role in ensuring scalable and reliable performance.
+Leveraging the robust infrastructure provided by EC2, we seamlessly deploy BlueWatch for real-time plastic detection and removal in water bodies.
+With EC2's flexible instance types and features like auto-scaling, our system can adapt to varying workloads, maintaining high availability and efficiency.

 ## Conclusion

 BlueWatch has the potential to revolutionize the way we monitor and address aquatic plastic pollution.
-By providing accurate and real-time detection capabilities, our system empowers environmentalists, policymakers, and communities to take proactive measures in protecting our oceans and marine life.
+By combining AI technology with robotic integration, we can effectively detect, collect, and remove waste plastic, preserving marine life and ecosystems for future generations.

 ## License